-While skin care trends come and go, there are a few heroes that have earned themselves a permanent spot in our skin care routines.
+While skin care trends come and go, there are a few heroes that have earned themselves permanent spots in our skin care routines.
 One such ingredient is rosehip oil – it’s been around for yonks, but people still can’t get enough of it.

 “Rosa canina seed has regenerative botanical activity which most closely resembles the skin's fatty acid profile.
 The potent combination of fatty acids in rosehip oil provides undiluted and unaltered goodness for your skin, straight from the seed of the plant,” says Macdougald.

-Yep – that little jar of rosehip oil is made of some serious magic.
+Yep – that little bottle of rosehip oil is made of some serious magic.

-Best of all, it’s suitable for all skin types - EVEN oily skin and acne-prone skin.
+Best of all, it’s suitable for all skin types, even sensitive and blemish-prone.
 “Superfine seed oils like rosehip are quickly absorbed by the skin.
 They won’t clog or irritate pores.
 The anti-inflammatory powers of rosehip oil help to calm redness and irritation associated with blemishes.
-Plus, oil helps re-balance the appearance of oily skin (bet you didn't know that!).
+Plus, oil helps re-balance the appearance of oily skin.
 Because rosehip oil is 100 per cent organic with no added preservative, fragrance or colour, it’s also great for sensitive skin and even babies’ delicate skin,” explains De Villiers.
 See?
 Everybody wins!

 What kind of rosehip oil is best?

-Macdougald says you need to be picky when it comes to finding quality rosehip oil, and to look for pure rosehip oil.
+Macdougald says you need to be picky when it comes to finding quality rosehip oil, and to look specifically for the 'pure' kind.
 “The key thing to remember when it comes to rosehip oil is that not all types are equal.
 Most people would assume that rosehip oil is just rosehip oil, but unfortunately, that is not always the case,” he explains.

 “Depending on the production processes, there are several different types of rosehip oil available on the market.
 Look out for unrefined rosehip oil that should appear in a rich dark yellow/orange colour and have an earthy smell to it.
 If there’s no smell or it is heavily fragranced and appears clear in colour it usually means it has been refined.
 Refining an ingredient happens for a number of reasons but means the oil lacks potent nutrients because it has been through mechanical processes.”